kent-map/dickens/docs/mobile-landscapes.md

   <p style="padding-top:12px; font-size:1.2em;"></p>
 </div>

-Oh come on, you didn't think we - two respectable middle-aged people in broad daylight?
-We looked through the gate, was what we did.
-There were shadows on the lawn.
-And then we turned and like David Copperfield before us, made our way back towards the [Dover Road](/david-copperfield-dover-road)

 ## Conclusion: in which we justify all this gadding about by insisting that it was serious work.

 So – as any teacher worth their salt would want to be assured – what did we actually learn from this experience?
 Well for one thing, that neither of us has missed our vocation in the car industry.